Saahil615/JGraphics/Readme.md

 # JGraphics

-This package is aimed at making Java more oriented towards creative coding and creating a platform for visual drawing to be created easily
+This package is aimed at making Java more oriented towards creative coding and creating a platform for visual drawings to be created easily

 ## Version
 1.2.2